-These limbs will not apply to a co-ordinator that manages two investment funds that hold voting rights or equity interests in the same person or entity, if the two funds do not act together in relation to their rights and interests.
+These limbs will not apply to treat two persons as acting together if they are members of different investment funds that hold voting rights or equity interests in the same person or entity, if the two funds do not act together in relation to their rights and interests.
+This conclusion holds regardless of whether or not the funds have a common co-ordinator.